14 Oct Vegetarian Eastern European Potato Salad

-There is something very comforting and even nostalgic about Russian Potato Salad.
-Although it’s better known as Olivier, by the last name of its creator, Belgium chef Lucien Olivier.
+There is something very comforting and even nostalgic about this Potato Salad.
+However, it’s better known as Olivier, by the last name of its creator, Belgium chef Lucien Olivier.
 Chef Olivier created it while working in Hermitage, one of Moscow’s most sophisticated restaurants at that time.
 The dish became an instant hit, bringing fame and glory to its creator.

 The modern version of Olivier salad certainly came a long way from an elaborate meal full of exotic ingredients such as grouse, veal tongue, caviar, crayfish tails, capers, and even smoked duck.
 Sophisticated proteins were replaced by more accessible doctorskaya kolbasa (a close cousin of Bologna sausage), fresh ingredients swapped for pickles and boiled root vegetables, and store-bought mayonnaise became an official dressing.
 This less impressive version was based on ingredients that common people could afford at that time.
 Folks from all corners of the former Soviet Union started making Olivier salad for holidays, birthdays, and all sorts of celebrations.
 At some point, it became an indispensable part of the New Year feast.
 I don’t remember celebrating New Year without a platter of Olivier salad in the center of the table.
 It’s as traditional as the Christmas tree, a bottle of sparkling, and mandarins.
 The Soviet-style celebration!